PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   mixed multi-post, asymmetric fan-out, and full-post phase order, and shares one differential index per sequence invocation rather than rebuilding five producer/consumer maps after every rewrite.
+- the latest checkpoint moves the binary/Split channelwise tail to a dedicated indexed owner, replaces repeated full-graph closure scans with a bounded consumer worklist, preserves all six binary operations and the public NCHW output, and applies Split axes, Concat options, metadata, and the terminal adapter as one revalidated transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain